Understanding the pros and cons of Angular Development

 In the case of huge nesting in the dom tree, this can have performance issues and developers should be careful with it.

 Also, recursion has issues like consuming a huge amount of memory since the stack keeps getting filled up and can.

-Also, the digest cycle works well with a limited number of watchers and angular recommendation is to have around 2000 watchers per page, but more often than not developers tend to exceed it and it can cause huge lags in the system.
+Also, the digest cycle works well with a limited number of watchers and the angular recommendation is to have around 2000 watchers per page, but more often than not developers tend to exceed it and it can cause huge lags in the system.

-6. Heavy weighted framework
+6. Heavily weighted framework

-A lot of competition from other lightweight and different architectures like react ( promoted by facebook ) and vue ( Alibaba ) also acts as a con for angular which is a pretty bloated and heavy framework.
+A lot of competition from other lightweight and different architectures like react ( promoted by Facebook ) and Vue ( Alibaba ) also acts as a con for angular which is a pretty bloated and heavy framework.